rtoal/plang-glossary/README.md

 An entity from which objects are created.
 Objects instantiated from a class have the structure and behavior defined by the class, though in some languages instances are allowed to be customized.

 ### Class Variable
 A property that belongs to a class, rather than to the instances of the class.
+Sometimes known as a **static field** or **static property**.

 ### Closure
 A block or function with free variables that takes values from the environment in which it is defined.